 This is a straightforward way to ensure your company has a culture that values people for who they are and celebrates everybody’s differences.
 By encouraging staff not to hide any part of themselves and share parts of their personal lives at work, you show others that you are a tolerant and accepting organisation.

-There is no better way to do this than advertise your jobs on jobs boards specifically designed for those job seekers.
-Our network of websites each has a jobs board designed with a specific job seeker in mind.
-For example, job seekers know that all the jobs on Careers with Disabilities are available and supportive to them as a disabled person.
+There is no better way to do this than advertise your jobs on job boards specifically designed for those particular demographics of job seekers.
+Our network of websites each has a jobs board designed with a specific type of job seeker in mind.
+For example, job seekers know that all the jobs on Careers with Disabilities are available and supportive to them as disabled people.